That Mitchell and Webb Look: Reception

 The show was nominated for two British Comedy Awards in 2006, in the categories of "Britain's Best New TV Comedy" and the "Highland Spring People's Choice"; it won neither of the awards.
 Nevertheless, the show did go on to receive a BAFTA in 2007, in the category "Best Comedy Programme or Series"; it was later nominated for another BAFTA in 2009, in the same category.
 The show was also named "Best British TV Sketch Show 2006" at The Comedy.co.uk Awards.

-A scene on the show during which Mitchell and Webb portrayed SS officers and one asked "Hans, are we the baddies?" later became a popular Internet meme in the early 2020s.
+A scene on the show during which Mitchell and Webb portrayed Waffen-SS officers with one asking the other "Hans, are we the baddies?" later became a popular Internet meme in the early 2020s.

 The recurring Quiz Broadcast sketch in the third and fourth series, with the recurring opening line "Hello, good evening, and remain indoors!", was widely referenced in early 2020 when social distancing measures were introduced to combat the COVID-19 pandemic.

+In 2026, all episodes of the series were made available again on BBC iPlayer to mark the show's 20th anniversary.
+Shortly after this re-release, several episodes were edited by the BBC to remove 11 sketches which the corporation said would no longer "work today", including depictions of blackface.
+The comedian Dom Joly criticised the decision and defended the duo.